To set up a garden on your rooftop, you need to look for Terrace Garden Ideas and take inspiration from them.

 Choosing the right type of container for terrace gardening in India is very crucial.

-You should keep these things in Mind while deciding containers:
+You should keep these things in mind while deciding on containers:

 Should be light in weight